What I've learned building SaaS products from zero

 The loneliness problem

 Building a product solo or with a tiny team is isolating.
-You're making hundreds of decisions per week, and most of them you can't bounce off anyone.
+You're making hundreds of decisions per week, and many of them you can't bounce off anyone.
 You second-guess yourself constantly.

 The best antidote I've found is having a small group of people who are building similar things.
-Not a mastermind group or a formal accountability structure.
-Just friends who understand what you're going through because they're going through it too.
+Skip the formal accountability structure.
+Find friends who understand what you're going through because they're going through it too.

-A five-minute conversation with someone who gets it is worth more than ten hours of reading blog posts about startups.
+A 5-minute conversation with someone who gets it can be worth more than 10 hours of reading blog posts about startups.
 Including, I suppose, this one.

 Keep going

 The single biggest predictor of success I've seen is persistence.
-Not talent, not funding, not the perfect idea.
-Just the willingness to keep going when things aren't working, to keep iterating when growth is slow, and to keep believing in what you're building even when it feels like nobody cares.
+Talent, funding, and the perfect idea all matter less than the willingness to keep going when things aren't working.

 Keep reading